-FFFF • EEEE - Р NNN Facility Code (Optional) 1 Equipment Functional Designation - Process Area Equipment Number is the Process Area, which is based on Section 2.3.
+FFFF • EEEE - Р NNN Facility Code (Optional) 1 Equipment Functional Designation - Process Area Equipment Number

 FFFF is the Facility Code, from Appendix A. The Facility Code will typically be digits for medium to larger facilities, but will be two digits for smaller facilities, such as Collections facilities.